cjdev2/interview-preparation/README.md

-# Interview Prep for CJ
+# Interview Preparation for CJ

 ## Rationale
 This is to make your interview process less stressful by giving you an idea: